EmmanuelVinicius/EmmanuelVinicius/README.md

 I'm Brazillian, living on [Belo Horizonte-MG](http://portalbelohorizonte.com.br/inicio).
 <br>
 I'm a Web Developer, with frontend and backend knolege.
 I exercise the function over 4 years.
-It seems a little thing, but I also want to help who need it.
+It seems a little thing, but I want to use the things I've learn througt this years to help the people to reach their objectives, as a programmer and as a person.
 <br>

+### I'm currently...

- - 🐝 Backend Squad Lead at [**Sambatech**](https://sambatech.com/).
+ - 🐝 A backend Squad Lead at [**Sambatech**](https://sambatech.com/).
  - 💼 Freelancer of extra projects
  - 📱 Working on mobile apps - It is not on the stores...
 Yet...
  - ✍🏻 Medium Writer - Just started...